 If a user does not have a valid D-ITET/TARDIS account, a guest account can be requested by the technical contact (IT coordinator) of the lab/institute.

-Storage space allocated by a project is charged by an annual fee (contract between ISG.EE and institute).
+The project account management and storage space allocated by a project is charged by an annual fee (contract between ISG.EE and institute).